September 28, 2021

 Pandemic and Cybersecurity

-When the COVID-19 pandemic began sweeping across America earlier this year, it impacted life and business in innumerable ways.
+When the COVID-19 pandemic began sweeping across America in March of 2020, it impacted life and business in innumerable ways.
 One saving grace was, and remains, the Internet.
 In some ways, though, it’s a cursed blessing.
-Although we’re able to conduct a lot of traditionally in-person activities online — school, business gatherings, shopping, worshipping — doing so leaves us open to cyber threats like never before.
-And more vulnerabilities means greater liability — especially for companies.
+Although we were able to conduct a lot of traditionally in-person activities online — school, business gatherings, shopping, worshipping — doing so left us open to cyber threats like never before.
+And more vulnerabilities meant greater liability — especially for companies.
 According to a recently released survey by Information Systems Security Association (ISAA) and the Enterprise Strategy Group (ESG), “cybersecurity professionals saw a 63 percent increase in cyber-attacks related to the pandemic.”

 And here’s why: “Processes that were quite locked down before — like showing your ID when visiting a company in person — are now all online, and the security systems are too weak to handle the volume,” says Mishaal Khan, Security Leader and Senior Solutions Architect at Mindsight.
 “Companies weren’t ready for this.”